leom97/ShapeOptimizationParabolic/code/getting_started.md

 - the cost functional from dolfin-adjoint is set up
 - shape optimization starts: in a window, the current shape of the optimization domain is visualized
 - to interrupt the process before convergence/the maximum number of iterations is reached, one can press CTRL + C
-- in any case, at the end of the optimization process, the results are visualized, and several plots are generated
+- in any case, at the end of the optimization process, the results are visualized, and several plots are saved to file

 ## `applications/shape_gradients_ooc/shape_gradients_ooc_verification.py`